Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 # Tree Construction

 KT relies on two combined hash tree structures: log trees and prefix trees.
-This section describes the operation of both at a high-level and the way that they're combined.
+This section describes the operation of both at a high level and the way that they're combined.
 More precise algorithms for computing the intermediate and root values of the trees will be given in a later section.
 <!-- TODO: Link later section -->